Resources

 Tummy Tuck Surgery : Overview, Steps & & Potential complications

-Research shows that with a rise in sedentary lifestyles, abdominal obesity is now found in 70% of Indian men and women.
-That's alarming!
+Research highlights a concerning trend of abdominal obesity affecting 70% of Indian men and women, attributed to increasingly sedentary lifestyles.
+This alarming statistic underscores the urgent need for targeted interventions to promote physical activity and healthy lifestyle habits.
+Addressing this issue is critical to mitigate the associated health risks and improve overall well-being within the population.
 This article tells you all you need to know about belly fat and how a Tummy Tuck surgery might be helpful in some cases.
 Let’s dive in!

 Contents